build-canaries/cctray/pages/cctray-1.md

 If a Continuous Integration server can offer a standard summary format, and a reporting tool can consume the same, then we get interoperability between reporting tools and CI Servers.

 Over the years the _CCTray_ format has become the de-facto standard for this purpose.
-Many CI servers implement their own, richer, APIs but also implement the _CCTray_ feed to support various monitoring tools, including CCMenu.
+Many CI servers implement their own, richer, APIs but also implement the _CCTray_ feed to support various monitoring tools.

 ## Description